Welcome to the Saint David’s Society of Savannah

 The Tudor Ball

-Our most resplendent event of the year, held annually on the Saturday closest to August 22nd.
-The date was chosen to commemorate the Battle of Bosworth Field, August 22, 1485, when Kind Henry VII of Wales defeated King Richard III to end the War of the Roses.
+The date commemorates the Battle of Bosworth Field on August 22, 1485, when King Henry VII of Wales defeated King Richard III and brought the War of the Roses to an end.

 Oyster Roast